arvigeus/AZ-204/Topics/Functions.md

 1. Confirm that you want to deploy your function by selecting **Deploy** on the confirmation prompt.

-   &#x2757; Publishing to an existing function overwrites any previous deployments.
+   :bangbang: Publishing to an existing function overwrites any previous deployments.

 #### Run the function in Azure